cuplv/Discriminer/README.md

 ## Run Discriminer
 In this part, we show the steps to run Discriminer for provided inputs:
 ### Clustering Phase
 Please make sure that the input data is inside **Clustering_input** and it has id, T1,..,T10, function features.
-Note that instead of T1, ...,T10, you can provide mean and std features.  </br>
+Note that instead of T1, ...,T10, you can provide mean and std features.
+Here, we show the process for SnapBuddy data set: </br>
 1. python Cluster.py  </br>
 2. (Enter the name of your input data set (.csv) without file type): data_snapBuddy1  </br>
 3. (Are 10-measurements included in file as features T1 ...
 T10 (yes(y)/no(n))?) yes  </br>